 At the time Europeans first set foot on Manhattan, the project site was land under water.
 Consequent landfilling pushed the shoreline further west and Marginal Street was created, burying prehistoric landforms.
 In some cases, archaeological sites may also have been buried.
 In 1983 a subsurface soil and fill profile of West and Marginal Street was created by Historic Conservation and Interpretation (HCI) during the original archaeological survey for the proposed Westway project.
-Based on soil borings, paleoecologists and prehistorians reconstructed the post-glacial shoreline between Battery Place and West 44th Street (Rutsch et al. 1983:17).
-Much of the proposed Westway project was outboard of the current shoreline.
-As a result, HCI's work was concerned with both the outboard and inboard shoreline following deglaciation.
+Based on soil borings, paleoecologists and prehistorians reconstructed the post-glacial shoreline between Battery Place and West 44th Street (Rutsch et al. Since Rutsch's work did not extend north of West 44th 1983:17).
+Street, an additional paleo-environmental study was necessary for the shoreline spanning between West 44th and West 59th Streets.
+This study was completed in conjunction with the Route 9A Reconstruction project by Dr. Dennis Weiss, the paleoecologist for the Westway project.

-The research conducted by HCI concluded that before European settlement, Twelfth Avenue and Marginal Streets were submerged beneath the Hudson River.
+The research conducted by HCI, for the area south of West 44th Street, concluded that before European settlement Twelfth Avenue and Marginal Streets were submerged beneath the Hudson River.
 In addition, "the area north of approximately Gansevoort Street was inundated by rising sea level at least as early as 13,000 B.P."
 (Rutsch et al. 1983:20).
 The topography of the uppermost level of the glacial gravel surface deposited prior to inundation was generally lower in the northern section of Rutsch's project site and higher in the southern section (Ibid.:19).
 There were clear indications of the presence of a deep canyon in this section of the project site prior to deglaciation.